undkonsorten/addressmgmt/Documentation_New/source/Index.rst

 :Extension name: Address Management
 :Extension key: addressmgmt
-:Version: 2.0
+:Version: |release|
-:Description: manuals covering TYPO3 extension "Address Management"
+:Description: The TYPO3 extension "Address Management" used to display persons, organisations or locations als lists or as a map
+:Keywords: address, persons, locations, map
 :Language: en
-:Author: `undkonsorten - TYPO3 Agentur Berlin <http://www.undkonsorten.com>`_: Eike Starkmann, Thomas Alboth, Felix Althaus)
+:Author: `undkonsorten - TYPO3 Agentur Berlin <http://www.undkonsorten.com>`_: Eike Starkmann, Thomas Alboth, Felix Althaus
-:Creation: 2013-09-17
-:Generation: 00:06
+:Rendered: |today|
-:Licence: Open Content License available from `www.opencontent.org/opl.shtml <http://www.opencontent.org/opl.shtml>`_
+:Licence: This documentation is published under the `Open Content License <http://www.opencontent.org/opl.shtml>`_

 The TYPO3-Extension Address Management (EXT: addressmgmt) was created to replace tt_address.
 It is used to display persons, organisations or locations als lists or as a map.